urschrei/HH-Expunge/README.markdown

 # General #

 This is the source code for the **HumHum Ignore User** Safari 5 extension.
 If you're just looking for the binary, in order to install and use it, please go to the [downloads page](http://github.com/urschrei/HH-Expunge/downloads "Downloads").

 *Please note that you will require a Safari Developer cert in order to build the extension from source using the Safari Extension Builder, and that **it must be installed in Safari before you can proceed**.
-This does not apply if you just want to use the extension.*
+This does not apply if you just want to install the extension (binary).*

 In order to obtain a cert, you must: